algbio/emerald/README.md

 # About EMERALD
 EMERALD is being developed by Andreas Grigorjew in the [Graph Algorithms](https://www.helsinki.fi/en/researchgroups/algorithmic-bioinformatics/teams/graph-algorithms) team part of the [Algorithmic Bioinformatics](https://www.helsinki.fi/en/researchgroups/algorithmic-bioinformatics) group at the University of Helsinki.

-If you encounter bugs or want to give feedback, please use the [Issue tracker](https://github.com/algbio/emerald/issues) or write me an [email](mailto:andreas.grigorjew@helsinki.fi).
+If you encounter bugs or want to give feedback, please use the [Issue tracker](https://github.com/algbio/emerald/issues).

 #### Preprint
 - Andreas Grigorjew, Artur Gynter, Fernando Dias, Benjamin Buchfink, Hajk-Georg Drost and Alexandru I. Tomescu, "Sensitive inference of alignment-safe intervals from biodiverse protein sequence clusters using EMERALD", *bioRxiv* 2023.01.11.523286; doi: https://doi.org/10.1101/2023.01.11.523286